 An American scientist and Professor emeritus of natural resources, ecology and evolutional biology at the University of Arizona, Guy McPherson, is famous for his idea of Near-Term Human Extinction, which postulates the risk of human extinction by 2026 due to the effects of climate change.

-This earth quote is striking for its derision of those who believe that economy should be prioritized over the well being of our planet.
+This earth quote is striking for its derision of those who believe that economy should be prioritized over the well-being of our planet.
 Not just the economy but everyone to partake in sustainable living.
 Choose eco-friendly items and give sustainable products like sustainable gifts.

 “We’re running the most dangerous experiment in history right now, which is to see how much carbon dioxide the atmosphere can handle before there is an environmental catastrophe.”

 The Tesla and SpaceX founder, Elon Musk, is considered a powerful advocate of green living with his emphasis on sustainable energy solutions.
 The above global warming quotes from Musk predict an apocalyptic future for the human race as a consequence of human actions, enabling the climate to reach a tipping point.

 “Climate change is bigger than I am; it’s bigger that you are.
 I’m sorry, people, you can shoot the messenger but the climate is still changing.”